Pre-Physician Assistant courses

 Biology 130 (Molecules to Cells)* or Biology 140 (Organisms to Ecosystems)* (whichever one was not taken during the first year)

 Chemistry 321,322 (Organic Chemistry) *Organic Chemistry is not required for all PA schools.
 Many schools only require a single semester.
 However, since many schools also require Biochemistry, the prerequisite being two semesters of Organic, you will need to enroll in a full year of Organic Chemistry.
+Some programs may accept Intro to Biochemistry Chemistry 245 as an alternative to the 400-level Biochemistry but programs must be contacted individually to be certain.

 Biology 250 (Genetics)*-BIOL 130 is a prerequisite